Polkadot-Blockchain-Academy/pba-book/content/security/risks/slides.md

 ### Mitigation

 - Regularly review logs to identify any suspicious activity, and determine if there is sufficient verbosity.
 - Implement logs in the critical parts of your pallets.
+- Implement dashboards to detect anomaly patterns in logs and metrics.
+A great example is Grafana that is used by some node maintainers to be aware of recent issues.

 ---v